Umuzi-org/ACN-syllabus/content/projects/bootcamp-writing-assignment/_index.md

 #### 9. Your future: the scary parts

 If you don't manage to launch a value career in your chosen field, what do you think your life will look like?
 What will this mean for your goals?
 What about your family and community?

+#### 10. Your current commitments

+What are your current commitments, both financial and time.

+We need to know this in order to assess if a full time learnership is feasible for you.

+NB!
+Be honest and open, if you are untruthful here this could cause major problems, possibly even dismissal, at a later stage.